top of page

 Dr. Guadalupe Vanderhorst Rodriguez, D.Ac is committed to improving the health and well-being of individuals through a combination of holistic approaches that include ancient Native American Healing methods and Traditional Chinese Medicine.
 This Indigenous Acupuncture combines the ancient wisdom that helps to increase your energy and overall well-being.
 Other services that will enhance your wellness Reiki, life coaching, and nutrition guidance, Kicotan Acupuncture provides a comprehensive range of services aimed at promoting physical, emotional, and spiritual balance.

-Kicotan Acupuncture offers services to help you find balance and joy in your life.
+Kicotan Acupuncture offers private home visits to help you find balance and joy in your life.
 We provide a wide range of holistic approaches to help you improve your mind, body, and spirit by implementing ancient indigenous and traditional Chinese Medicine techniques to promote your healing.

 Indigenous Acupuncture Treats: